2015 Beirut bombings: Victims

 Amongst the initial casualties were two staff members of the American University of Beirut, according to the school, although no further details were announced.
 Three Lebanese-American residents of Dearborn, Michigan—a 49-year-old woman and a young couple—were killed, while the couple's three-year-old son was severely injured.

 Hajj Hussein Yaari (Abu Murdata), a senior figure in the Hezbollah security system, was reportedly killed in the attack.

 It was reported that one of the bombs exploded when Adel Termos, a resident of Beirut, tackled one of the bombers, thereby potentially saving many lives.
 Both Termos and the bomber were killed when the bomb detonated.
 On social media, Termos was hailed as a hero.

 Investigation

 Within two days, six suspects were arrested over the bombing.
 They reportedly included five Syrians and a Palestinian.
-Sayyed Hassan Nasrallah, Lebanon's Hezbollah leader, said Syrian and Lebanese detainees were arrested on suspicion of being involved in the bombings.
+Hassan Nasrallah, Lebanon's Hezbollah leader, said Syrian and Lebanese detainees were arrested on suspicion of being involved in the bombings.

 A man was arrested who claimed he planned to blow himself up in a café in the Jabal Mohsen neighbourhood of Tripoli, simultaneously with the other bombers, one of whom he named as Abou Khaled of Palestine, who had travelled with him to Lebanon from Syria.
 Investigations also drew connections between these bombings and one in Arsal which killed four people on November 5.